13 June 2013

-While hiking in the Laurel Highlands several weeks ago I heard a hooded warbler alarm call.
+While hiking in the Laurel Highlands last month I heard a hooded warbler alarm call.
 I looked for the bird and discovered a large deer browsing in the area of the warbler’s voice.

 Though I couldn’t see the warbler I knew why he was upset.
 Deer eat birds’ eggs, baby birds and any small bird that can’t fly away.
-The deer was as big a threat to his nest as a bear.
+The deer was a big threat to the hooded warbler’s nest.

-Years ago at Powdermill Banding Station I learned that deer are one reason they’re careful to quickly retrieve birds from the mist nets.
-If they delay, deer eat the birds trapped in the nets.
+Years ago at Powdermill Avian Research Center I learned that deer are one reason they’re careful to quickly retrieve birds from the mist nets.
+If they delay, deer eat the birds trapped in the nets!

-In the video above two parent birds try to drive off a buck who’s browsing in the vicinity of their nestling.
-The nestling tries to escape but cannot fly well.
-The parents’ efforts were to no avail.
+In the video above two parent birds try to drive off a buck who’s browsing in the vicinity of their fledgling.
+The youngster tries to escape but cannot fly well.
+The parents’ efforts were not enough.
+The deer ate their young.

-Deer are so omnivorous that trail-cam studies have shown they’ll readily eat from carcasses of their own species.
+Deer are so omnivorous that trail-cam studies show they’ll readily eat from gut piles and deer carcasses.